Q: What are the Admission Requirements for the Foundation Course?

 Q: How do I enrol on a Faculty Class or Distance Learning Course?

 A: You can enrol online using our secure server.
-You can also download the Classes programme and enrolment forms from the Brochures and Bookings Page.
+You can also download the classes programme and enrolment form from the Brochures and Bookings page.

 Q. Will I need to buy an astrological software package for your courses?

-A. Students do not need to purchase any software package because all the charts and tables they will need to work on will be provided by the Faculty.
+A. Students do not need to purchase a software package as all the charts and tables you will need to work on will be provided by the Faculty.